Frank Kautsky

 Frank Henry "Fronzo" Kautsky Sr. (September 30, 1888 – October 11, 1959) was an American farmer, grocery store owner, and team owner, general manager, and former head coach of the Indianapolis Kautskys/Pure Oils/Oilers/Jets basketball franchise.
 He also was a semi-pro baseball player at one point and even sponsored a local semi-pro baseball team up until World War II that first started out as the Kautsky A.C.
 (Kautsky Athletic Club) or Kautsky's A.C.
-(Kautsky's Athletic Club).
-Kautsky was also a co-founding member of the National Basketball League (NBL), which became a predecessor to the National Basketball Association (NBA).
+(Kautsky's Athletic Club) or even the Indianapolis Kautsky A.C.'s instead.
+Kautsky was also a co-founding member of the National Basketball League (NBL) alongside Paul Sheeks from the Akron Firestone Non-Skids, with the NBL eventually becoming a predecessor to the National Basketball Association (NBA).